ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/archiving_models/index.rst

 Archiving a project is the process of storing information and data in order to make it publically available.
 Zenodo is an open repository we use to accomplish this.
-Basically, archiving a repository is adding data to the repo, checking to make sure the informaiton is intelligible and correct for non-simulation science individuals, and creating a referenceable version of the GitHub repo on Zenodo.
+Basically, archiving a repository is adding data to the repo, checking to make sure the information is intelligible and correct for non-simulation science individuals, and creating a referenceable version of the GitHub repo on Zenodo.